 Need to change your payment due date?
 With Marcus personal loans, you can change your due date up to three times during the life of the loan.
-You can first make the change during the loan setup stage, but you can also do it after you make your first payment.
+You can first make the change during the loan setup stage, but you can also do it after making your first payment.

 Note that changes take a month to process.
 So if an amount is already scheduled, you’ll need to make that payment before any changes take effect for the following month.

-Another interesting thing Marcus does is give a reward for on-time payments.
+Another interesting feature Marcus has is its on-time payment reward.
 Make 12 consecutive, on-time payments, and they’ll allow you to defer one payment.
-You don’t get out of making the payment, one month is simply added to the life of the loan.
+You don’t get out of making the payment; one month is just added to the life of the loan.

 More spectacular still is that your loan won’t take any fees or interest during the ‘reward.’
 Plus, depending on your loan terms, you can do this as many times as you want each time you make at least 12 on-time payments.